FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  Get weight
+  Get height
+  IF weight > 40 THEN
+    IF height > 135 THEN
+      result = "You can ride""
+    ELSE
+      result = "You can't ride"
+    ENDIF
+  ELSE
+    result = You can't ride
+  ENDIF
+  Display result
 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
-4. What are the control structures in this algorithm?
+4. What are the control structures used in this algorithm?
 ___